-Odysseus was one of the most cunning, yet prudent heroes of the Trojan War, according to the Greek legends.
-He is the main character in Homer's Epos, the "Odyssey" and is also mentioned in his Epos "Iliad" as a collaborator of Agamemnon.
+Odysseus, according to the Greek sagas, was one of the most cunning but also clever heroes of the Trojan War.
+He is the main character in Homer's epic poem, the "Odyssey" and is also mentioned in his epic poem "Iliad" as a companion of Agamemnon.

-Odysseus was a Greek hero who became famous through his participation in the Trojan War.
-He initially didn't want to join, faking madness.
-Only when the hero Palamedes threatened to kill his son Telemachus with a sword did Odysseus reveal his sanity and finally agreed to take part.
+Odysseus was a Greek hero who became famous for his participation in the Trojan War.
+He initially refused to participate and feigned insanity.
+Only when the hero Palamedes threatened to kill his son Telemachus with a sword did Odysseus reveal his sanity and finally agree to participate.

-Odysseus, in particular, was sent out on a long, perilous journey which lasted ten years and on which he had to endure numerous adventures in stormy seas and hostile lands in order to finally reach his home, the island of Ithaca.
+Odysseus, in particular, was sent on a long, perilous journey that lasted ten years, during which he had to endure numerous adventures in stormy seas and hostile lands before finally reaching his home, the island of Ithaca.

-The accomplishments of Odysseus are rather allegorical, symbolizing the extremes of effort to which man is prepared to go in order to accomplish his goals.
+It is said that the feats of Odysseus are rather allegorical, symbolizing the extremes of exertion to which man is prepared to go in order to attain his ends.